 Evolution of databases

-Computerized databases were first developed in the 1960s.
+Computerized databases, as a part of web development, were first developed in the 1960s.
 Since then, the simplicity of the original types of databases evolved into the complex systems used nowadays.
 Three main forms of databases powered the development of the technologies we know today:

 Flat databases, or known as a simple database system, record plain text or binary files with no structural indexing between different sets of data.
 As a result, they offered very limited functionality.